primatejs/primate/docs/modules/official.md

 ## Handlers

-Handler modules extend Primate's component support to popular frontend frameworks such as Svelte, React, Vue or HTMX.
+Handler modules extend Primate's component support to popular frontend frameworks such as Svelte, React, Solid, Vue or HTMX.
 They register new file types that allow you to write components for these frameworks and use them with the `view` handler.

 ## Stores